b1ueskydragon/ssh-td-transfer/README.md

 * Make batch/ as Source root (e.g. pycharm)
 * Please check your permission before execute sh command.
 * Check server's bash.
+* For gmail user, could not receive an alert mail? - check security of your account

 ```.sh
 $ which bash